Billy Modise: Accolades

-Modise was a recipient of the annual Ubuntu Awards, which recognise South African industry leaders and distinguished persons for their distinguished service and contribution to promoting South Africa’s national interests and values across the world.
+Modise was a recipient of the annual Ubuntu Awards, which recognise South African industry leaders and distinguished persons for their distinguished service and contribution to promoting South Africa's national interests and values across the world.

 In 2008, Ambassador Modise received the Order of Luthuli – Silver Class from former President Thabo Mbeki for excellent contribution in the achievement of a South Africa free of racial oppression and contributing to the building of a non-racial, non-sexist and democratic South Africa.

-He also received the Premier’s Excellence Award from the Premier of the Free State for his contribution towards the liberation struggle and South Africa in general.
+He also received the Premier's Excellence Award from the Premier of the Free State for his contribution towards the liberation struggle and South Africa in general.

-On 16 November 2017, the Swedish Ambassador to South Africa, H.E.
-Ambassador Cecilia Julin, at the decision of His Majesty King Carl XVI Gustaf of Sweden, bestowed the Order of the Polar Star on ACCORD Trustee H.E.
-Ambassador Billy Modise.
+On 16 November 2017, the Swedish Ambassador to South Africa, Cecilia Julin, at the decision of King Carl XVI Gustaf of Sweden, bestowed the Order of the Polar Star on ACCORD Trustee ambassador Billy Modise.

 Ambassador Modise was a member of ACCORD’s Board of Trustees from 2007 until his death in June 2018.